 Fire Prevention Week is observed every year to commemorate the Great Chicago Fire in 1922.
 The fire burned from October 8-10 and destroyed approximately 3.3 miles, killing more than 300 people and leaving another 100,000 people homeless.
-Seventy-three miles of road were ruined, as well as more than 17,000 buildings lost.
-The fire ultimately cost $222 million in property damage, making up one third of the city’s value at the time.
+Seventy-three miles of road were ruined, as well as more than 17,000 buildings were lost.
+The fire ultimately cost $222 million in property damage, making up one-third of the city’s value at the time.

 In 1925, President Calvin Coolidge proclaimed Fire Prevention Week a national observance, making it the longest-running public health observance in our country.
 [Source]

 Each year, the National Fire Prevention Association (NFPA) features a different theme.
 During Fire Prevention Week, children, adults, and teachers learn how to stay safe in case of a fire.
 Firefighters provide lifesaving public education in an effort to drastically decrease casualties caused by fires.
 [Source]

 These fire safety preschool lesson plans will teach preschoolers how to be safe when around fires and how to respond should there be a fire.
 Included in the lesson plans are fire safety activities like practicing dialing 911, learning your address and phone number, as well as developing a fire escape plan as a family.
 Additional fire safety activities include playing hot and cold games, writing thank you notes to firefighters, and fire-themed process art.

 Important Info About These Fire Safety Preschool Lesson Plans

 The Learn at Home Preschool Activity Plans are a set of free activity plans you can use to teach your preschooler at home.